musesum/MuFlo/README.md

 Mixed reality presents a new problem: there are no devices to touch.
 Instead, you wave your hands with an imaginary baton.
 You become the conductor of a generative tree which anticipates your next move.
 Over time, gestures and generated controls converge and congeal; fostering a new kind of muscle memory.

-This is where Flo comes in: even though the flow graph is dynamic, the names remain fixed.
+This is where Flo comes in: even though the flow graph is dynamic, the namespace remains fixed.
 Muscle memory emerges.
-You begin perform without thinking -- dancing the dance of ideas.
+Transformers learn to anticipate your next move.
+Gestures become a shorthand to confirm a kind of menu autocomplete.
+You begin perform without thinking.